 In addition, Act 175 created a State Regulation of Public Utilities Review Committee.
 This ten-member committee is composed of six members of the S.C.
 General Assembly and four representatives from the general public.

-C. Dukes Scott, an attorney and former administrative law judge, is the Executive Director of the ORS.
 To carry out its mission, the ORS has amassed a highly talented team.
 The agency is organized as follows: Consumer Services; Electric, Natural Gas, Pipeline Safety, Railroad, and Economics; New Nuclear Development; Telecommunications; Transportation; Water/ Wastewater; Legal; Information Services; Auditing; and Administration.

 We are here to serve our fellow South Carolinians and hope that you will feel free to contact us with any questions you may have.